DataDog/hiring-engineers/answers.md

 ![API-download](https://farm1.staticflickr.com/532/19892897185_0ba1f22594_n.jpg)

 - Then I fired up shotgun, added a binding and reloaded the app.
-Once I hit the binding a created a new event object in pry.
+Once I hit the binding I created a new event object in pry.
 The following JSON event response was the output.

 ![API-response](https://farm1.staticflickr.com/519/20038713351_33e1f34b2d_c.jpg)